gpoulter/python-ngram/docs/tutorial.rst

 Transforming items
 ==================

-By default, non-string items are indexed using their str() representation, but this can be overridden with a `key` function - just like the `key` parameter to the `sorted` builtin.
+By default no transformation is done, so items must be strings.
+By passing a `key` function, similar to the `key` parameter of the `sorted` builtin, arbitrary items can be indexed.
+For non-string items, generally pass `str` or `unicode` as the key function.

-Here we define a key function to index the lower-case version of a string.
-Use the key, pad and ngrams methods to examine the internal representations:
+Below, we define a key function to index the lower-case version of a string, and use the key, pad and ngrams methods to examine the internal representations:

 .. doctest::